Your Source for Everything You Need to Know About Solar.

 Solar arrays are built to be durable and require minimal maintenance.
-System performance will tracked by our monitoring systems so that you will know immediately if any piece of the system is underperforming and we can quickly fix the problem.
+System performance is tracked by our monitoring systems so that you will know immediately if any piece of the system is underperforming and we can quickly fix the problem.
 All systems come with a 25 year warranty on all components as well.
-Other than an occasional rinse off in dusty conditions we don’t recommend any cleaning or scheduled maintenance.
+Other than an occasional rinse-off in dusty conditions, we don’t recommend any cleaning or scheduled maintenance.

 Will solar panels damage my roof?

 If properly installed and flashed, a solar system should not damage the existing roof structure.
 The purpose of flashing a solar array is to create a watertight seal that protects the home from moisture and leak damage.
 There will also be a third party structural analysis conducted to ensure that the roof structure can handle the active weight, wind, and snow loads of the solar array.
 If anything, the panels are protecting the roof structure below and will potentially expand the lifespan of the roof itself.
 The brunt of the weatherization on a roof comes from the sunlight hitting the materials.
 In most cases that means asphalt shingles so if you have solar panels installed on your roof, the panels will be taking the bulk of that sunlight and converting it to useable electricity for your home.

 What state and federal financial incentives are there for installing solar panels?